josephg/librope/README.md

 #### Beware:

 - When using `rope_insert_at_wchar` you still need to convert the string you're inserting into UTF-8 before you pass it into librope.
 - The API lets you try to delete or insert halfway through a large character.
-Don't do that - I don't know what would happen.
+You probably don't want to do that.
 - librope is 100% faithful when it comes to the characters you're inserting.
 If your string has byte order marks, you might want to remove them before passing the string into librope.